Raja Rani (2013 film): Box office

-The film released in 350 screens in Tamil Nadu.
+The film was released in 350 screens in Tamil Nadu.
 It earned approximately ₹ 32 million on its first day, which was said to be Arya's best ever opening, and had collected an opening weekend collection of ₹ 122 million in Tamil Nadu, Kerala and Karnataka.
 The total collections from overseas market after the opening weekend were estimated at ₹ 50 million.
 Raja Rani eventually emerged a huge success after earning over ₹500 million from the South Indian box office within four weeks.
 The film thus emerged as the third blockbuster in Arya's career after Arinthum Ariyamalum and Boss Engira Bhaskaran as well as the fifth most successful film of the year.

-It was remade in Bengali as Shudhu Tomari Jonyo in 2015, with Dev reprising Arya's role, Srabanti Chatterjee reprising Nayanthara's role, Soham Chakraborty reprising Jai's role and Mimi Chakraborty reprising Nazriya Nazim's role.
-It was also remade in 2016 in Odia as Tu Je Sei starring Babushan.

 Awards and nominations

+Remakes

+It was remade in Bengali as Shudhu Tomari Jonyo in 2015.
+Similarly, it was remade in Odia as Tu Je Sei in 2016 starring Babushan.
+The film was remade in Sinhala and was released on 18 January 2024 in Sri Lanka as Sihinayaki Adare starring Hemal Ranasinghe and Pooja Umashankar.